becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 ```

-Check if all pods are running: `watch -n 10 'kubectl -n connections get pods | grep "^sanity-"'`
+Check if all pods are running: `watch -n 10 'kubectl -n $namespace get pods | grep "^sanity-"'`

 To access your sanity dashboard, you can use the kubernetes proxy on your local desktop.